delhatch/Zynq_UDP/README.md

 The default lwIP Echo Server uses TCP.
 To convert it to use UDP instead, replace the supplied main.c with the main.c in this Github repository.
 Also, replace the echo.c file.

-Also, download the includes.h file and add them to your project.
+Also, download the includes.h file and add it to your project.

-Copy the files into the <project>.sdk/<project>/src directory.
+Copy the files into your project's <project>.sdk/<project>/src directory.
 Then in the SDK, highlight the <SDK project> line in the "Project Explorer" frame, and hit F5 to refresh.

 ** Compile and run